rachel-yost/Final-Project-2650/README.md

 When there are few labeled samples, mixup may not be able to deal with confirmation bias effectively by itself.
 To improve the quality of the pseudo labels, the authors mention that previous studies have oversampled the labeled samples per each mini batch to reduce confirmation bias and reinforce correct labels.

-This oversampling technique can be understood by splitting the total loss into a term depending on the labeled samples and a term depending on the unlabeled samples.
+This loss can be split into two sample terms, one based on the labeled samples and one based on the unlabeled samples.

 $$
 \ell^* = N_l\bar{\ell_l} + N_u\bar{\ell_u}
 $$

-where $$N_l$$ and $$N_u$$ are the number of labeled and unlabelled samples, and the
+where $N_l$ and $N_u$ are the number of labeled and unlabelled samples, and
 $$
 \bar{\ell}_l = \frac{1}{N_l}\Sigma_{i=1}^{N_l}\ell_l^{(i)}
 $$
- is the average loss for the labeled samples, and $$l_u$$ is the average loss for the unlabeled samples.
+ is the average loss for the labeled samples, and $$l_u$$ is the average loss for the unlabeled samples (using the same form as above).

-When $$N_l$$ << $$N_u$$, the network focuses more on fitting the unlabeled samples correctly compared to the labeled samples.
+When $$N_l$$ << $N_u$$, the network focuses more on fitting the unlabeled samples correctly compared to the labeled samples.
 To counteract this, $$N_l$$ can be weighted more heavily or the labeled samples can be oversampled.
 The authors choose to oversample since it means that the model gets more chances to adjust its parameters to fit the labeled samples.

+The authors tested the effect of mixup using the “two moons” data and showed that mixup, combined with oversampling, effectively reduced confirmation bias, and gave a smooth rather than linear boundary.

+### Conclusions
+To compare the effectiveness of their pseudo labeling algorithm to previous methods, the authors evaluated their method on four datasets commonly used for testing image classification: CIFAR10, CIFAR100(10), SVHN(11), and Mini-ImageNet(12).

+The authors normalized the images to the dataset mean and standard deviation, which aids convergence, and then augmented the data by implementing random horizontal flips, pixel translations, and color jitter.
+For training, they used stochastic gradient descent (SGD), with momentum = 0.9, weight decay= 10^-4, and batch size of 100.
+They begin training with a high learning rate of 0.1 for CIFAR and SVHN and .2 for MiniImageNet, and then it is divided by 10 twice throughout the training process.
+CIFAR and MiniImageNet are trained for 400 epochs with a 10 epoch warmup, and SVHN is trained for 150 epochs with a 150 epoch warmup.
+The regularization weights we mentioned previously: $$\lambda_A$$ and $$\lambda_H$$ are set to 0.8 and 0.4, and they include dropout and weight normalization in their networks.

+For CIFAR 10/100, networks without mixup were overfitting on the predictions and had a high training accuracy.
+Error was reduced when mixup was included, and performed better when more labels were included.
+In past studies, network architecture played a role in the success of different approaches, so the authors test across various architectures using pseudo labeling with mixup and at least 16 labeled samples per mini batch.
+They found that their methods work well across all of the tested architectures except one.

+Next, they compared their methods to state of the art approaches for SSL, which either used consistency regularization approaches or pseudo labeling approaches.
+The authors’ method outperforms consistency regularization methods and purely pseudo labeling methods, and it continues to be more effective especially with a decreased number of labels.

+Overall, a semi-supervised learning approach using soft pseudo labels with mixup, a minimum number of labeled samples per mini batch, dropout, and data augmentation, outperforms other approaches in four datasets and across different network architectures.
+The authors conclude that it is a simple and accurate alternative to consistency regularization.

 ### References

-1. Arazo, E., Ortego, D., Albert, P., O’Connor, N. E. & McGuinness, K. Pseudo-Labeling and Confirmation Bias in Deep Semi-Supervised Learning. in 2020 International Joint Conference on Neural Networks (IJCNN) 1–8 (2020). doi:10.1109/IJCNN48605.2020.9207304.
+1. Arazo E, Ortego D, Albert P, O’Connor NE, McGuinness K. Pseudo-Labeling and Confirmation Bias in Deep Semi-Supervised Learning.
+In: 2020 International Joint Conference on Neural Networks (IJCNN) [Internet].
+2020 [cited 2024 May 10]. p.
+1–8.
+Available from: https://ieeexplore.ieee.org/abstract/document/9207304?casa_token=UIP9QUw65eQAAAAA:Cm1ronqlDtbMAWzI8-8t85b6oCP1c4EjZjO_jz_cPOb8_sjvse4HzKTzdgPqgWuNcU29QG6okDE
+2. Lee DH.
+Pseudo-Label : The Simple and Efficient Semi-Supervised Learning Method for Deep Neural Networks.
+ICML 2013 Workshop Chall Represent Learn WREPL.
+2013 Jul 10;
+3. Shi W, Gong Y, Ding C, Ma Z, Tao X, Zheng N. Transductive Semi-Supervised Deep Learning Using Min-Max Features.
+In: Ferrari V, Hebert M, Sminchisescu C, Weiss Y, editors.
+Computer Vision – ECCV 2018 [Internet].
+Cham: Springer International Publishing; 2018 [cited 2024 May 9]. p.
+311–27.
+(Lecture Notes in Computer Science; vol. 11209).
+Available from: https://link.springer.com/10.1007/978-3-030-01228-1_19
-2. Iscen, A., Tolias, G., Avrithis, Y. & Chum, O. Label Propagation for Deep Semi-Supervised Learning. in 5070–5079 (2019).
+4. Iscen A, Tolias G, Avrithis Y, Chum O. Label Propagation for Deep Semi-Supervised Learning.
+In 2019 [cited 2024 May 9]. p.
+5070–9.
+Available from: https://openaccess.thecvf.com/content_CVPR_2019/html/Iscen_Label_Propagation_for_Deep_Semi-Supervised_Learning_CVPR_2019_paper.html
-3. James, G., Witten, D., Hastie, T., & Tibshirani, R. (2021).
-An Introduction to Statistical Learning with Applications in R (2nd ed.).
-Springer.
+5. Gareth J, Witten D, Hastie T, Tibshirani R. An Introduction to Statistical Learning with Applications in R (2nd ed.).
+Second.
+2023.
+6. Vedral V. The role of relative entropy in quantum information theory.
+Rev Mod Phys.
+2002 Mar 8;74(1):197–234.
+7. Tanaka D, Ikami D, Yamasaki T, Aizawa K. Joint Optimization Framework for Learning with Noisy Labels [Internet]. arXiv; 2018 [cited 2024 May 9].
+Available from: http://arxiv.org/abs/1803.11364
+8. Mumuni A, Mumuni F. Data augmentation: A comprehensive survey of modern approaches.
+Array.
+2022 Dec 1;16:100258.
+9. Szegedy C, Vanhoucke V, Ioffe S, Shlens J, Wojna Z. Rethinking the Inception Architecture for Computer Vision.
+In: 2016 IEEE Conference on Computer Vision and Pattern Recognition (CVPR) [Internet].
+2016 [cited 2024 May 10]. p.
+2818–26.
+Available from: https://ieeexplore.ieee.org/document/7780677
-4. Krizhevsky, A. Learning Multiple Layers of Features from Tiny Images.
+10. Krizhevsky A. Learning Multiple Layers of Features from Tiny Images.
-5. Lee, D.-H. Pseudo-Label : The Simple and Efficient Semi-Supervised Learning Method for Deep Neural Networks.
-ICML 2013 Workshop Chall.
-Represent.
-Learn.
-WREPL (2013).
-6. Netzer, Y. et al. Reading Digits in Natural Images with Unsupervised Feature Learning.
+11. Netzer Y, Wang T, Coates A, Bissacco A, Wu B, Ng AY.
+Reading Digits in Natural Images with Unsupervised Feature Learning.
-7. Shi, W. et al. Transductive Semi-Supervised Deep Learning Using Min-Max Features. in Computer Vision – ECCV 2018 (eds.
-Ferrari, V., Hebert, M., Sminchisescu, C. & Weiss, Y.) vol. 11209 311–327 (Springer International Publishing, Cham, 2018).
-8. Tanaka, D., Ikami, D., Yamasaki, T. & Aizawa, K. Joint Optimization Framework for Learning with Noisy Labels.
-Preprint at http://arxiv.org/abs/1803.11364 (2018).
-9. Vedral, V. The role of relative entropy in quantum information theory.
-Rev. Mod.
-Phys.
-74, 197–234 (2002).
-10. Vinyals, O., Blundell, C., Lillicrap, T., Kavukcuoglu, K. & Wierstra, D. Matching Networks for One Shot Learning.
-Preprint at http://arxiv.org/abs/1606.04080 (2017).
+12. Vinyals O, Blundell C, Lillicrap T, Kavukcuoglu K, Wierstra D. Matching Networks for One Shot Learning [Internet]. arXiv; 2017 [cited 2024 May 10].
+Available from: http://arxiv.org/abs/1606.04080